 The Golden Hill Cemetery is a beautiful place to pay your respects.

 Two other historic African-American burial grounds lie along the Trail: the adjoining Golden Hill and Evergreen cemeteries (Stop 13).
 Golden Hill Cemetery was established in 1863 by a former slave, Stephen Cole, and is considered Montgomery County’s oldest property under continuous African-American ownership; those interred here include Robert and Emma Burt.
 Evergreen Cemetery, meanwhile, dates from 1929.
-A gifted African-American stonemason and sculptor, Hiram Johnson, created many of the grave markers in both cemeteries.>
+A gifted African-American stonemason and sculptor, Hiram Johnson, created many of the grave markers in both cemeteries.

-The African-American Legacy Trail also includes such stops as the South Guthrie Community Center (Stop 21), site of the Warfield School, built in 1922 by the African-American carpenter Benjamin Franklin Rives.
+The African-American Legacy Trail also includes such stops as the South Guthrie Community Center (Stop 21), the site of the Warfield School, built in 1922 by the African-American carpenter Benjamin Franklin Rives.
 The Warfield was one of Montgomery County’s Rosenwald Schools, established throughout the South in the early decades of the 20th century to serve African-American students.
 The community center displays a reconstruction of a Warfield School classroom.
 A few miles south, you’ll find the Benevolent Society at Port Royal (Stop 22): an African-American lodge organized in 1872.

 Tour Greater Clarksville—and Step Back in Time—Along the African-American Legacy Trail.